rishabhguptajs/rishabhguptajs/README.md

 <h2 align="center">Hi there! 👋</h2>

 <p align="center">
-  I'm Rishabh Gupta, a frontend developer currently learning React.
-I'm passionate about web development and building user-friendly interfaces.
-I'm also interested in open source projects and always looking to collaborate with other developers.
+  Hi, I'm Rishabh.
+I'm interested, and currently working on technologies including expressJS/nodeJS in the backend, and nextJS in the frontend.
+Other than that, I'm also doing DSA in Java.
 </p>

 <p align="center">